bbauska/W3Cx-2of5/README.md

 <h4>Where to place it?</h4>

-The meta declaration belongs inside the <head> element, and should be specified within the first 1024 bytes of your page.
+The meta declaration belongs inside the &lt;head&gt; element, and should be specified within the first 1024 bytes of your page.
 So the earlier it is mentioned in your code, the better.

-W3C recommends placing it immediately after the opening <head> tag:
+W3C recommends placing it immediately after the opening &lt;head&gt; tag:

 ```
   <!DOCTYPE html>